 Students have have certain rights and the UNI Student Health Clinic staff is committed to respect and honor all patients we serve.
-Our promise to you is to protect and promote your Patient Privacy and Rights.
+Our promise to you is to protect and promote your Patient Privacy, Rights and Responsibilities.
 In the event that you believe your rights or our obligation to meet your Patient Rights are not being met, you may file a grievance/complaint.
-For additional information about your rights, privacy or to file a complaint you can contact our the Director of the Student Health Clinic at 319-273-7224 or by e-mail: email@example.com
+For additional information about your rights, privacy or to file a complaint you can contact our the Director of the Student Health Clinic at 319-273-7224 or by e-mail: firstname.lastname@example.org

 While students are generally very healthy, no one can predict when they'll become incapacitated and unable to make decisions about life-sustaining treatment in the face of catastrophic illness or injury.

 Here are some definitions and resources that may help you regarding the two types of advance directives -- a living will and a durable power of attorney for health care.

 A living will allows you to specify that certain life-sustaining procedures be withheld or withdrawn if you are in a terminal condition and unable make your wishes known.
 However, medication and medical procedures that provide comfort or ease pain are not considered life-sustaining and aren't withheld under a living will.

 By creating a durable power of attorney for health care you will:

 Choose a person to make health-care decisions for you in case you are unable to do so, in accordance with your wishes.
 The person named should be someone you trust and who's willing to act in this capacity.
 It's important to discuss your wishes with this person.